opdavies/oliverdavies.uk/source/_talks/tdd-test-driven-drupal.md

 ---
 title: TDD - Test Driven Drupal
-excerpt: How to write automated tests for Drupal, and how to create a new Drupal module using test driven development.
+description: How to write automated tests for Drupal, and how to create a new Drupal module using test driven development.
 speakerdeck:
     id: 088cb18033064f5cb18d1079795294a1
     ratio: '1.77777777777778'